-The EU-Vietnam FTA is expected to enter into effect this year, including its provisions on GIs.
-That agreement established clarity about the scope of protection for key common names impacted by GIs.
+The EU-Vietnam FTA was signed last year and is expected to be implemented in 2020 following final parliamentary approval.
+The agreement contains a number of provisions on GIs including the establishment of clarity about the scope of protection for key common names impacted by GIs.
 In addition, although the FTA imposes restrictions on the use of the common terms asiago, fontina and gorgonzola, it allows those that initiated exports of asiago, fontina and gorgonzola to Vietnam by Dec.
 31, 2016 to sell those products in Vietnam moving forward.

 While we firmly disagree with the decision to grant the EU GIs for these common names, as well as to restrict new users of those terms and use of the generic term feta, those provisions were essential elements resulting from the parallel work by the U.S. government with Vietnam on the issue of GIs.
-Particularly as the EU FTA's implementation approaches, it is critical that the U.S. aggressively defend this right by ensuring that no other legal or policy instruments are used to erode the rights of U.S. companies covered by the grandfathering provision.
+Particularly as the EU FTA's implementation takes place this year, it is critical that the U.S. aggressively defend this right by ensuring that no other legal or policy instruments are used to erode the rights of U.S. companies covered by the grandfathering provision and that Vietnam affirm clearly in writing those companies that are covered by the grandfathering provision in order to provide certainty in the marketplace.